 If you have questions about the content of this outlook, the answers might be in this post (we keep adding to it).
 Otherwise, let us know if something doesn’t make sense (we welcome feedback of all kinds!).

 We forecast TSA will screen 2.281 million travelers (± 0.5σ, or a prediction interval of about 38%, is 2.22-2.34 million travelers).

-A cold front stalls west of NYC, though shower chances top out around 20% for the metro area—and only briefly.
+A cold front stalls west of NYC, though shower chances top out around 20% for the metro area—and only briefly1.
 While we normally wouldn’t concern ourselves with humidity and temperature, the marathon prompts us to take a peek (it also happens to mark one year since our first outlook).
-To that end, a deep southerly flow will (unfortunately?) promote near-record warmth, with a forecast high of 71° (and with dewpoints in the low- to mid-60’s, it should feel at least a touch humid too).
+To that end, a deep southerly flow will (unfortunately?) promote near-record warmth2, with a forecast high of 71° (and with dewpoints in the low- to mid-60’s, it should feel at least a touch humid too).

 While the cold front also stalls west of CLT, rain chances are slower to taper off from west to east.
 Daytime heating may also support a rumble of thunder, though strong/severe storms are not expected.